Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Prognosis

-The 5-year overall survival (OS) rate is 42% for children and adolescents with hepatocellular carcinoma.[
+In the United states, the 5-year relative survival rate is 55% for children and adolescents with hepatocellular carcinoma.[

 The 5-year OS rates by PRE-Treatment EXTent of disease (PRETEXT) group for patients with hepatocellular carcinoma in the SIOPEL-1 trial were found to be the following:[